Azure/azure-event-hubs-reactive/CHECKPOINTING.md

 ### Edge cases

-* Azure IoT Hub stores messages up to 7 days.
+* Azure Event Hub stores messages up to 7 days.
 It's possible that the position stored doesn't exist anymore.
 In such case the stream will start from the first message available.
 * If the checkpoint position is ahead of the last available message, the stream